The desktop client is currently available only for 64-bit Windows, Mac and Linux platforms (Debian and Ubuntu).

 On user’s computer¶

-Default installation folder is C:UsersuserAppDataLocalCentreon-Map4
+The default installation folder is C:UsersuserAppDataLocalCentreon-Map4.

 $ sudo dpkg -i centreon-map4-desktop-client*.deb

 Alternatively, you can open the DEB file using the Ubuntu software Center.